outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

     - occasionally an interface will be sufficient on its own, if the problem is already pre-structured

-      - the function interface may be enough to find the right sequence of functions, if the function metadata includes input/outputs and there are no ambiguities to resolve, meaning this solution is a simple query to match inputs/outputs, where the final output is the intended goal of the query
+      - for example, the function interface may be enough to find the right sequence of functions, if the function metadata includes input/outputs and there are no ambiguities to resolve, meaning this solution is a simple query to match inputs/outputs, where the final output is the intended goal of the query

     - problem-solving automation workflows